vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 This is the largest GPU market by revenue so far, but will (or perhaps already has been) be eclipsed by ML inference.
 ML engineers want to write PyTorch and have the compiler handle everything else.
-In practice, after some experimentation, the top labs will have engineers hand-write CUDA kernels (or tune a higher-level compiler such as Triton/Gluon or JAX/Pallas) for production training runs &mdash; they will try their best to max out the utilization of each GPU and network resources.
+In practice, after some experimentation, the top labs will have engineers hand-write CUDA kernels (or tune a higher-level compiler/DSL such as Triton/Gluon or JAX/Pallas) for production training runs &mdash; they will try their best to max out the utilization of each GPU and network resources.

 4. **ML Inference**

 This market resembles the training one, but there are many more custom chip startups (e.g Tenstorrent, Groq, Cerebras, SambaNova, d-Matrix) and hyperscalers (e.g. Meta, Microsoft, AWS, Google) getting into the inference game while most still rely on GPUs for training.

-While NVIDIA still dominates on ML training workloads, since the There is a common belief that since this workload is so large and expensive to run, it is worth exploring cheaper NVIDIA alternatives (most notably AMD, but also TPUs and Trainium/Inferentia), but this comes at a cost of porting, and opportunity cost for not spending more time optimizing MFU on NVIDIA hardware in lieu of trying to chase lower inference costs with other hardware.
+While NVIDIA still dominates on ML training workloads, since the NVIDIA first.
+Always.
+Use inline PTX if you need to.
+Optimize for B200 first.
+There is a common belief that since this workload is so large and expensive to run, it is worth exploring cheaper NVIDIA alternatives (most notably AMD, but also TPUs and Trainium/Inferentia), but this comes at a cost of porting, and opportunity cost for not spending more time optimizing MFU on NVIDIA hardware in lieu of trying to chase lower inference costs with other hardware.